What great timing! Our last class was on Twitter AND we were visited by the LA Clippers Marketing team the week before!

 Certain teams do follow their players closely on their WNBA web pages.
 Petrel of the Pleasant Dreams blog

-also does a remarkable job of keeping up with Atlanta Dream players (and by association, the WNBA players who play with them) in the off-season.
+But again, how does any of this affect league branding? also does a remarkable job of keeping up with Atlanta Dream players (and by association, the WNBA players who play with them) in the off-season.
 Twitter will undoubtedly make their work of tracking athletes much easier.

 What we have learned about trending topics on Twitter